1. The Exchange Rate

 Foreign Currency Market

-unchanged, in parallel with stability in nonresidents’ relative share of total
+with an increase in nonresidents’ relative share of total trading volume.

 Total trading volume in foreign

-currency in January was about $167 billion, unchanged compared with
+currency in March was about $179 billion, compared with about $146 billion

 The trading volume in spot and

-forward transactions (conversions) was about $31 billion in January.
+forward transactions (conversions) was about $36 billion in March.
+Average

-Average daily trading volume in those transactions declined in January by about
+daily trading volume in those transactions was unchanged in March at about $1.6

 The trading volume in over the